A clinical trial for patients with Myelin oligodendrocyte glycoprotein antibody disorder (MogAD)

 This is a Global, Multicentre Phase III, Randomised, Double-Blind Clinical Trial.

-The study will include over 150 adults and adolescents (12-18 years of age) with MOGAD from around the world.
-Participants will be randomly assigned between treatment arms.
+The study currently includes over 120 adults and is actively recruiting adolescents (12-18 years of age) with MOGAD from around the world.

-In Australia 8 sites will participate in the study, located in NSW, Victoria and Western Australia.
+In Australia 3 sites are participating in the study, located in NSW.

 Inclusion criteria